az0mb13/ethernaut-foundry/README.md

 - [ ] Lvl 25 Motorbike
 - [ ] Lvl 26 DoubleEntryPoint

-Codes for some levels are written completely in Solidity and are inside the `src` folder whereas others are written as foundry scripts which are also written in Solidity but they provide some extra cheat codes.
+* Codes for some levels are written completely in Solidity and are inside the `src` folder whereas
+* Others are written as foundry scripts which are also written in Solidity but they provide some extra cheat codes.
 These solutions are inside the `script` folder.
-The `test` folder is just for experimenting.
+* The `test` folder is just for experimenting.
+* The `instances` folder contains the original code for the levels which I'm using as interfaces.